chr1shr/vdropimpact/README.md

 implicit_visc
 gas_layer_model
 ```
 As described in Sec.
-XYZZY of the paper the simulation domain is symmetric
+2.2 of the paper the simulation domain is symmetric
 about *x*=0.
 The `x_sym` option halves the simulation domain from [-*L*,*L*]
 to [0,*L*] and uses symmetry boundary conditions at *x*=0.

 The `implicit_visc` option handles the viscous term in the Navier–Stokes
 equations using an implicit Crank–Nicolson discretization.
-This removes
+This removes a
-a timestep restriction that scales quadratically with the grid spacing.
+timestep restriction that scales quadratically with the grid spacing.
 The
 `gas_layer_model` calculates the fields in the gas layer using the PDE model
 given in Sec.
+2.2 of the paper, following the numerical methods described in
-XYZZY of the paper.
-There is also another option called
-`gas_layer_data` used for testing purposes, where the boundary is updated
+Sec.
+3.3.
+There is also another option called `gas_layer_data` used for testing
-according to a pre-computed table of data.
+purposes, where the boundary is updated according to a pre-computed table of
+data.

 An additional option called `mr_time_output` can be specified that makes the
 command-line utility output timing statistics in a machine-readable format.